 The A level Economics specification is broken down into 14 topics covering micro and macroeconomics.
-Nine of these are introduced in Year 12.

-The following microeconomics topics will be studied in Year 12:
+Nine of these are introduced in Year 12 and the following are completed in Year 13.
+The following microeconomics topics will be studied in Year 13: